rmusser01/Infosec_Reference/README.md

 * Be an awesome Information Security Reference :ballot_box_with_check:
 * List of techinques, tools and tactics to learn from/reference. :ballot_box_with_check:
 * Rich resource of infosec knowledge for anyone to browse through as a jumping off point for various niches OR as a reference/recall method for stuff. :ballot_box_with_check:
 * Something like a "Yellow Pages" in the sense of you know something exists, but what was it called....
-	* 'if you give a man a fish he is hungry again in an hour.
-If you teach him to catch a fish you do him a good turn.'
+	* 'If you give a man a fish, he is hungry again in an hour.
+If you teach him to catch a fish, you do him a good turn.'
 * Always accepting more links/stuff.
-Feel free to make a pull request or complaint.
+Feel free to make a pull request or a complaint.

 #### Why Do *You* Care?